 - Think about how you’re eating now – how closely does your eating match this idea of healthy eating you have?
 Are there any foods you would consider swapping so they are heart healthy foods?
 What are some usual choices that might be getting in the way of you reaching your goals?
 What is 1 thing you can start with this week?

-- Download this free Meal-Planning Starter Guide with a meal-planning template and tips to get started.
-Think about a typical week for you and plan out a week’s worth of meals that include some heart healthy foods you reflected on in step 4.
+- Think about a typical week for you and plan out a week’s worth of meals that include some heart healthy foods you reflected on in step 4.
 You don’t have to change your usual way of eating for each meal in the week – but how would it feel to focus on 3-5 meals in the week?
+(Click here if you need a guide for this)

 Simple changes CAN have big benefit on heart health